On the Wasserstein median of probability measures: Methods

-Next, we show convergence of the prescribed procedure to a set of minima by arguing that the updating procedure induces a decreasing sequence in $\calP_2 (\bbR^d)$.
+Now, we turn our attention to the proposed algorithm for the Wasserstein median.
+For an iterative algorithm, it is of utmost importance to show convergence of the prescribed procedure to a set of minima by arguing that the updating procedure induces a decreasing sequence in $\calP_2 (\bbR^d)$ with respect to the functional.
 The following theorem establishes convergence of the proposed algorithm to a set of local minima.